bruh3396/favorites-search-gallery/README.md

 * Sort by score, width, height, rating, id, date uploaded, or date changed
 * Filter by rating: safe, questionable, explicit, or any combination of the three
 * Add/Remove favorites while in gallery
+* Redirect to original images in new tabs

 ## Recommended Specs:
 | Metric | Recommended |